To ride with the scraper bike king, helmet required

 Stevenson is credited with inventing the scraper bike: a customized bicycle decorated with cheap materials like aluminium foil and food wrappers.
 Riders at Saturday’s event showed up with foil, Cheetos bags and even beer cans on their spokes.
 Stevenson said he would love to see Oakland bikers channel their creativity from their rims to their helmets, but, he said, “They have to wear them, customized or not.”

-All photos by Carl Nasman except for the third picture in the slideshow, which was taken by Teresa Chin.
+All photos by Carl Nasman except for the first picture in the slideshow, which was taken by Teresa Chin.